Rydersel/PlagueRust/README.md

 Decided to make this code public because its a year old.

+This program is an external recoil cheat for the video game Rust

 This code is part of a study done on Rust's Anti-Cheat.
 More info can be found here: https://github.com/Rydersel/StudyOnAnticheats

 DISCLAIMER: I am not responsible for anything done with this code.
 It is for educational purposes only.
 I do not condone cheating in video games,